 For Gen. 3 devices an IR illuminator is mostly not needed, but an illuminator with a wavelength of 850nm - 900nm would work perfectly with all image intensifier tubes

 Digital night vision devices are not very picky when it comes to the right infrared illuminator.
 They can detect all wavelengths up to 950nm-980nm, depending on the manufacturer.
 This makes it a lot easier to decide which IR illuminator to buy, and there are many illuminators on the market, which are available for a low price.

 It is also important to know, that unlike humans, some animals detect longer wavelengths of light.
 This means IR illuminators with a wavelength of 760nm-780nm can be, for them, well visible.
-For this reason, we recommend using IR illuminators over 850nm in combination with a digital night vision device.
+For this reason, we recommend using IR illuminators over 850nm in combination with a digital night vision optic.

 Scroll down to products